This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.

 It is safe to drink water from the tap in Iceland so make sure to bring a reusable water bottle and save $$ buying bottled water.

 If you only want to buy one travel water bottle buy this one.
-The best tool to insure safe drinking water anywhere you go!
+The best tool to ensure safe drinking water anywhere you go!

 Iceland has some of the healthiest and cleanest food you can eat.
 But because of how isolated it is, if you are road tripping, quality meals may be problematic.
 We spent many meals at gas stations and quick marts during our 10-day road trip and ate way too much Krap (Icelandic for custard slushies).
 I was happy to have some snack/protein bars to nibble on during long drives.